Therapy for NYC Professionals Who Feel Burned Out and Hopeless

 Client: “Jason,” 39, Compliance Officer

-- Regulatory Adherence: Ensuring compliance with federal, state, and local laws and industry-specific regulations
+- Regulatory adherence: ensuring compliance with federal, state, and industry regulations

 Root Causes of Burnout